bartificer/programming-by-stealth/docs/_tidbits/tidbit16.md

 ### Simple Beginnings

-When Allison first dipped her toe into the podcasting world she hosted the website for the [NosillaCast](https://www.podfeet.com/) (`www.podfeet.com`) on a shared hosting plan from one of the major providers.
+When Allison first dipped her toe into the podcasting world, she hosted the website for the [NosillaCast](https://www.podfeet.com/) (`www.podfeet.com`) on a shared hosting plan from one of the major providers.
 This meant the site was sharing the resources of a single web and database server with tens or perhaps hundreds of other websites.
 Multi-site hosting like this is generally delivered using a management platform like CPanel or Plesk.
 This meant that Allison could do everything she needed to via a simple web control panel.
 For the most part, the underlying technical details were irrelevant.
 What web server the provider chose to deploy, which relational database they choose to offer, or which particular version of the PHP run-time, none of that mattered to Allison as long as the Wordpress installer was happy the server met its minimum requirements.

 These kinds of fully managed shared hosting offerings have two obvious advantages — they're inexpensive, and customers are liberated from all sysadmin tasks!